Splitties/refreshVersions/docs/setup.md

 include(":app") // If the project has modules/subprojects to declare.
 ```

-## Bootstrap refreshVersions
+## Earlier versions

+### refreshVersions 0.9.x and earlier

+There is an
-Here is how to configure gradle refreshVersions:
+Here is how refreshVersions was configured in 0.7.x and earlier versions

 === "settings.gradle.kts"
 ```kotlin